-|Interactive lecture or plenary discussion (ear)
+- interactive lecture or plenary discussion (ear)

-|Writing, communication and future workshops (pen)
+- writing, communication and future workshops (pen)

 Additionally, these five colour-coded key themes are part of our programme:

-The combination of colour and symbol helps you to find the best workshops when deciding to participate in Schools@University.
+The combination of colour and symbol helps you to find the best workshops when deciding to participate in Schools@University!

+The inclusion of artistic and cultural methods is particularly important to Schools@University.
 We are especially proud of including artistic and cultural events in our programme.
 Click here to read more (in German).